JuDFTteam/aiida-fleur/README.md

     2. inpgen calculation
     3. FLEUR calculation
     4. Workchains
+    5. utility

 ### Workchains in this package:

-workflow name | Description
+workflow entry point name | Description
 --------------|------------
-scf | SCF-cycle of Fleur.
-Converge the charge density and the Total energy with multiple FLEUR runs eos | Calculate and Equation of States (Lattice constant) with FLEUR dos | Calculate a Density of States (DOS) with FLEUR bands | Calculate a Band structure with FLEUR relax | Relaxation of a crystal structure with FLEUR initial_cls | initial corelevel shifts and formation energies with FLEUR corehole | Workflow for corehole calculations, calculation of Binding energies with FLEUR dmi | Calculates Dzyaloshinskii–Moriya Interaction energy dispersion of a spin spiral ssdisp | Calculates exchange interaction energy dispersion of a spin spiral mae | Calculates Magnetic Anisotropy Energy
+fleur.scf | SCF-cycle of Fleur.
+Converge the charge density and the Total energy with multiple FLEUR runs fleur.eos | Calculate and Equation of States with FLEUR (currently cubic systems only) fleur.dos | Calculate a Density of States (DOS) with FLEUR fleur.band | Calculate a Band structure with FLEUR fleur.relax | Relaxation of the atomic positions of a crystal structure with FLEUR fleur.init_cls | Calculate initial corelevel shifts and formation energies with FLEUR fleur.corehole | Workflow for corehole calculations, calculation of Binding energies with FLEUR fleur.dmi | Calculates Dzyaloshinskii–Moriya Interaction energy dispersion of a spin spiral fleur.ssdisp | Calculates exchange interaction energy dispersion of a spin spiral fleur.mae | Calculates Magnetic Anisotropy Energy

 See the AiiDA documentation for general info about the AiiDA workflow system or how to write workflows.